-Q What if they are regular visitors?
+Q What if badgers are regular visitors?

 A It’s worth experimenting with repellents as they can be effective.
 For best results treat the areas where the animals enter the garden.
 Repeat if necessary after 10 days.

-Q What about fencing?
+Q What about fencing to keep out badgers?

 A Badgers are strong diggers so will simply tunnel under most forms of fence.
 However, electric fencing has proved effective round vegetable plots.
 You need to use two strands of wire placed 7.5cm and 20cm above the ground.
 The fence must be kept entirely free of vegetation, which would earth it, and be checked regularly.
 Electric fencing is available from agricultural suppliers.
 For more advice on installation and use, contact the RSPCA.